MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-dynamics-gp.md

 The end-to-end process is described [here](migrate-data.md).
 In this article, we talk about background information and things to take into consideration.

+As part of the Business Central 21.1 release, company settings for data migration have been moved from the Cloud Migration Setup Wizard and placed in a new GP Company Migration Configuration page.
+This page allows for improved ease of use by allowing you to make global settings for all companies selected to migrate with the ability to update at a company level if necessary.
+You can access the GP Company Migration Configuration page from Migration Management.

+In addition to the GP Company Migration Configuration page you can select which modules you would like migrated from GP to Business Central.
+You will be able to select from the following modules to migrate: Accounts Payable, Accounts Receivable, Bank, Open Purchase Orders and Inventory.

+*Note: General Ledger information will always be migrated.*

 ## Dynamics GP data

 When you migrate from Dynamics GP, the following information is migrated from Dynamics GP to Business Central online: